-The school holds second-hand school uniforms in the medical room for parents to access; access to these uniforms is available upon request made to the Pastoral Team or Medical LSA.
+The school holds second-hand school uniforms in the medical room for parents to access; access to this uniform is available upon request made to the Pastoral Team or Medical LSA.
 Parents are actively encouraged to donate their child's uniform when they no longer need it.

-Non-compliance
+10. Non-compliance

-Staff members are permitted to talk to pupils for breaching this policy, in accordance with the school's Behaviour Policy.
+Staff members are permitted to talk to pupils for breaching this policy, in accordance with the school's Relationships Policy.
 They will also speak to parents about this.

-School colours
+11. School uniform and colours